matthieugomez/statar/README.md

 - Arguments in the option `cols` can be character vectors and wildcards.
 They can be negated with "-".
 - Possible commands within `eset` and `edo` are predefined - which allows the use of shortcuts like `sum` instead of `summarize`.

-All functions coerce the input in a data.table.

 Examples:
 ````R